Bombay High Court Urges SOP To Stop GST, MVAT Notices Against Properties With Prior CERSAI-Registered Security Interest

 Accordingly, the Court quashed the impugned demand notices, prohibitory orders and communications issued by the State tax authorities, and allowed both writ petitions.

-Appearance for Petitioner: Ms. Namita Shetty with L.S.
+Appearance for Petitioner: Advocates Namita Shetty with L.S.
 Shetty

 Tags: